Logical Delete Support

 method withUpdateWrapper.setSql("column=value")

-. - Method 4: Use the Sql injector to inject
+. - Method 4: Use Sql injector to inject

 com.baomidou.mybatisplus.extension.injector.methods.LogicDeleteByIdWithFill

-and use it (deprecated in version 3.5.0, recommended to usedeleteById
+and use it (deprecated in version 3.5.0, recommend using deleteById instead).

-By following these steps, you can easily implement logical delete functionality in MyBatis-Plus, improving the flexibility and security of data management.
+By following the above steps, you can easily implement logical delete functionality in MyBatis-Plus, improving the flexibility and security of your data management.